USNavalResearchLaboratory/turboWAVE/docs/run-desktop.rst

 There is a special comment line in most of the example files that triggers execution by :samp:`twtest.py`.
 The form is

-:samp:`// TWTEST matplotlib` *slicing_spec=slices* *file* *dynamic_range*
+:samp:`// TWTEST matplotlib` *slicing_spec=slices* *file* *key=val*...

 The ``TWTEST`` token tells ``twtest.py`` to process this line.
 The ``matplotlib`` token indicates that the ``matplotlib`` library will be used to make the figure to include in the report.
 The *slicing_spec* is replaced by a four character ordered list of axes, such as ``zxyt``.
 The first two characters are the axes to plot, the last two are sliced using the indices given by *slices*.
 These are separated by a comma.
-An example of a full slicing specification is ``zxyt=0,-1``.
-Note that the index -1 is special, indicating that an animation over all frames should be created.
-Other negative indices work in the usual Python manner.
+An example of a full slicing specification is ``zxyt=0,:``.
+The colon is a special slice that indicates that an animation over all frames should be created.
+Negative slices are interpreted in the usual Python manner.
 The *file* is the name of the file to plot (do not include path).
-The *dynamic_range* is a floating point number, which, if zero, leads to a linear scale, if non-zero, leads to a log-plot with the requested dynamic range.
+Trailing arguments are optional key/value pairs separated by equals signs (no intervening spaces).

 .. note::